aardappel/lobster/docs/source/memory_management.md

 * Arguments that are assigned to are always owned.
 * Coroutines always own (because they are longer lived).
-* Multimethods speculatively adopt the lifetimes of the first caller, since we currently don't specialize multimethods.
 * The return value of a function is currently always owned.

 Much like variables, some of these could be relaxed/improved in the future.